orellazri/dwscraper/README.md

 - `20:` - All issues above #20
 - `last` - Last issue

-`archive`: Will download all missing issues in the output directory
+`archive`: Download all missing issues in the output directory